 Guidelines for the alternative assignment and instruction of such students and for the duration of such removals.

-Procedures for the return of students to class, for teacher participation in any decision by the principal to return a student to the class from which the student has been removed, and for the resolution of any disagreements between the principal and teacher regarding the return. b
+Procedures for the return of students to class, for teacher participation in any decision by the principal to return a student to the class from which the student has been removed, and for the resolution of any disagreements between the principal and teacher regarding the return.

+Decisions regarding a removal may be made collaboratively using a school team that includes specialized instructional support personnel, the student and parents, the teacher, and a school-based administrator.
+When a student is removed from a class at a teacher’s request, that student should continue to receive both academic instruction and instruction to address the behavior.
+The teacher should also receive support to address student behavior.
+The section Preventive and Positive Approaches to Discipline provides further guidance regarding the removal of a student by a teacher.
+Clear school board policy is vital to protecting the rights of both the teacher and the student.

 Specialized Instructional Support Personnel